 Stochasticity is not only a tool for modeling reality, however.
 It is also a desirable ingredient that is artificially introduced in many problem set-ups to improve solvability.
-This is e.g. the case of randomization methods in optimization, blind deconvolution in channel equalization, to cite but a couple of examples.
-Thus, stochastic system theory delivers valuable and successful methodologies for analysis and design in many different engineering endeavors.
+This is, e.g., the case of randomized methods in optimization, robust control and blind deconvolution, to cite but a few examples.
+Thus, stochastic system theory delivers valuable and successful methodologies for modeling real systems and processes as well as for finding solutions in many different engineering endeavors.

-The field of stochastic systems presents many challenging problems; among many others, the following are some of the key problems today:
+The field of stochastic systems presents many challenging problems; without any attempt of completeness, the following are some of the key problems today:

-Modeling and control of complex stochastic systems.
-Complex stochastic systems include large, hybrid and event-driven systems.
-Complex systems deliver challenging problems both in system identification and in control, that go well beyond traditional difficulties and involve converging aspects in communication, control and computation.
+Modeling and control of complex stochastic systems: Complex stochastic systems include large, hybrid, eventdriven and discrete event systems; see Cassandras, Pepyne, and Wardi (2001), Bemporad and Di Cairano (2005) and Cassandras and Lafortune (1999).
+Complex systems deliver challenging problems both in system identification and in control that go well beyond traditional difficulties and involve converging aspects in communication, control and computation.

-Goal-oriented system identification.
-When performing identification, the final use of the model has to be kept in mind and the model quality has to be judged in relation to the intended use of the model.
+Goal-oriented system identification: When performing identification, the final use of the model has to be kept in mind and the model quality has to be judged in relation to the intended use of the model.
 In particular, designing identification methodologies that are geared towards the synthesis of control units is a challenging key problem today.
+See Gevers (2000) and the recent survey, Hjalmarsson (2005).

-Subspace methods system identification.
-Subspace methods are used for the identification of systems described in a state-space form.
+Subspace methods system identification: Subspace methods are used for the identification of systems described in a state-space form; see, e.g., Katayama (2005).
 One important challenge the identification community is facing is that of incorporating a priori knowledge in subspace system identification methods.
+Moreover, closed-loop subspace identification is not completely understood yet; see Chiuso and Picci (2005).

-Robust (worst-case) decision making (e.g. robust controller selection) through randomization methods.
-Many robust decision making problems are difficult to solve because of their computational complexity and no algorithm that scales polynomially with the problem size is available.
-A current key problem is to determine randomization methods for their solution.
-The idea is to randomly extract a multisample of instances of the uncertain parameter and to solve a decision making problem where these instances only are taken into consideration (see Fig. 9).
-The so-found solution should have 'generalization properties', that is it is robust even towards unseen uncertainty instances.
+Robust (worst-case) decision making (e.g., robust controller selection) through randomized methods: Many robust decision making problems are difficult to solve because of their computational complexity and no algorithm that scales polynomially with the problem size is available.
+A way to escape such a difficulty is to resort to randomized methods: a multisample of instances of the uncertain parameter is randomly extracted and a decision making problem where these instances only are taken into consideration is solved (see Fig. 8).
+The so-found solution should have 'generalization properties', that is, it is robust even towards unseen uncertainty instances.
+First achievements along this line have been achieved in Calafiore and Campi (2005, 2006), but the potentials of this approach are expected to go well beyond what has been so far discovered.